-All regulated waste as defined by the Environmental Protection Regulation 1998 shall be removed by a regulated waste transporter licensed by the EPA.
-Waste tracking shall be undertaken to provide details of waste classification and volume, date of removal, transporter details and proposed destination.
+All regulated waste as defined by the EP Regulation shall be removed by a regulated waste transporter approved by the EPA.
+More particularly, the regulated waste transporter must hold a Registration Certificate to which a Code of Environmental Compliance for ERA 83 regulated waste transport relates.
+Waste tracking shall be undertaken to provide details of waste classification and volume, date of removal, transporter details and proposed destination, for all trackable wastes transported.

-During operation, all waste will be transferred to the Waste Transfer Station at Caboolture landfill by a licensed waste contractor.
+During operation, all domestic waste will be transferred to the Kelsey Creek Road landfill by the Whitsunday Shire Council appointed licensed waste contractor (e.g. JJ Richards).

-Waste storage bins will be provided for the waste streams identified in Section 4, additional bins may be required during peak periods.
+Waste storage bins will be provided for the waste streams identified in Section 3, additional bins may be required during peak periods.
 General waste and recyclable waste generation rates per person per annum are anticipated to be 1.05 tonnes and 0.75 tonnes, respectively.
-The population on the site for the whole development is in excess of 6000 people, however, due to the staging of the development will take between 15 to 20 years, thus construction and operational waste will be generated simultaneously.
+The population on the site for the whole development is estimated to be between 493 and 623 people.

 All wastes will be processed off the site.